Behn Hurricanes Coaching Staff

 sean skorohod

-Coach Sean Skorohod has been the Assistant Head Coach of the Cardinal Spellman High School boys’ varsity lacrosse team since 2013.
-In addition to his lacrosse experience, he has built a strong basketball résumé, including three years coaching girls’ AAU, two years with St. Bridget School’s junior high girls’ travel team, and four years with St. Bridget’s junior high boys’ travel team.
-He has also coached the Bridgewater Youth Basketball Association’s girls’ travel team for three seasons.
-His multi-sport coaching background has given him a versatile approach to working with athletes.
+Coach Sean Skorohod is the Assistant Head Coach for the Girls Varsity Basketball Team at Cardinal Spellman High School.
+He previously served as the Assistant Head Coach for the Cardinal Spellman boys’ varsity lacrosse team beginning in 2013.
+In addition to his lacrosse experience, he has built a strong and diverse basketball résumé, including three years coaching girls’ AAU, two years with St. Bridget School’s junior high girls’ travel team, and four years with St. Bridget School’s junior high boys’ travel team.
+He also coached the Bridgewater Youth Basketball Association’s girls’ travel team for three seasons.

 derek Smith